youmitsu/Clipper/README.md

 val rectClipEntry = RectClipEntry(textView2)  // RectClipEntry is the subclass of ClipEntry for clipping with a rectangle shape.

+// You can set margin for clipping. val circleClipEntry = CircleClipEntry(textView, resources.getDimensionPixelSize(R.dimen.fab_margin))  // Set the margin value into second args of ClipEntry constructor.

 ```

 2. Create `ClipperLayout` via `ClipperLayoutInflater`